 2 rows in set

-For more information about queries, see Read data.
+For more information about how to query data, see Read data.

 Create an ODPS Java SDK external table

-To create an ODPS Java SDK external table, you need to use OceanBase Database in an environment with the Java SDK installed.
-For detailed information on setting up the Java SDK environment, see Deploy the Java SDK environment for OceanBase Database.
+To create an ODPS Java SDK external table, you must use OceanBase Database in an environment where the Java SDK is installed.
+For more information about how to deploy the Java SDK environment, see Deploy the Java SDK environment.

-An example of creating an ODPS Java SDK external table is as follows:
+Here is an example of creating an ODPS Java SDK external table:

 CREATE EXTERNAL TABLE lineitem(